Ivo-Balbaert/The_Way_to_Jai/book/29_Interacting with C.md

 Also it can ease the migration of an existing C project to Jzi: project parts can be converted to Jai incrementally, and the Jai parts can call into the remaining C modules.

 ## 29.2 How to call C?
 The #foreign directives
 To access a C function, use the **#foreign**  directive after the Jai declaration of the C function.
+After `#foreign` you must specify the name of the library where the function is located in.
 The compiler will then import the C function with the specified name in the code.
-After `#foreign` you can optionally specify an alternative name for the function.
+You can also specify an alternative name for the function as shown in the lz4 examples below.

-> #foreign		specifies a foreign (C) procedure
+> #foreign	library	specifies a foreign (C) procedure

 Some examples:
 This statement looks for a C function with the name `strlen` and with the same signature and imports it from the C standard library `libc` (on Linux).